PerfectlySoft/PerfectDocs/guide/xml.md

 #import "libxml2.h"
 ```

-To install and link libxml2 with homebrew, use the following two commands
+To install and link libxml2 with Homebrew, use the following two commands:

 ```
 brew install libxml2